capemsx/ovulize/README.md

 ## ⚠️ Disclaimer

-Ovulize is provided for informational purposes only and is not a substitute for medical advice.
-Always consult healthcare professionals for medical concerns.
+Ovulize is provided for educational purposes only and is not a substitute for medical advice.